loopandlearn/news/docs/index.md

 Whenever we have “breaking news”, it’s posted in the [Featured section](https://www.facebook.com/groups/LOOPandLEARN/announcements) of our
 Facebook group.
 We keep it updated and urge you to search there first when looking for important info on Facebook.
-It’s also a great idea to glance over there whenever you visit Facebook.

 Be sure to subscribe to this newsletter so that breaking news arrives in your inbox too.